zephyrproject-rtos/zephyr/doc/subsystems/power_management.rst

    int device_get_power_state(struct device *device, uint32_t * device_power_state);

-Calls the :c:func:`device_control()` handler function implemented by the device driver with DEVICE_PM_GET_POWER_STATE command.
+Calls the :c:func:`device_pm_control()` handler function implemented by the device driver with DEVICE_PM_GET_POWER_STATE command.

 Busy Status Indication
 ======================

-The PMA executes some power policies that can turn off power to devices, causing them to lose their state.
+The SOC interface executes some power policies that can turn off power to devices, causing them to lose their state.
 If the devices are in the middle of some hardware transaction, like writing to flash memory when the power is turned off, then such transactions would be left in an inconsistent state.
-This infrastructure guards such transactions by indicating to the PMA that the device is in the middle of a hardware transaction.
+This infrastructure guards such transactions by indicating to the SOC interface that the device is in the middle of a hardware transaction.

-When the :code:`_sys_soc_suspend()` is called, the PMA checks if any device is busy.
-The PMA can then decide to execute a policy other than deep sleep or to defer power management operations until the next call of :code:`_sys_soc_suspend()`.
+When the :code:`_sys_soc_suspend()` is called, the SOC interface checks if any device is busy.
+The SOC interface can then decide to execute a power management scheme other than deep sleep or to defer power management operations until the next call of :code:`_sys_soc_suspend()`.

-If other recovery or retrieval methods are in place, the driver can avoid guarding the transactions.
-Not all hardware transactions must be guarded.
-The Zephyr kernel provides the following APIs for the device drivers and the PMA to decide whether a particular transaction must be guarded.
+An alternative to using the busy status mechanism is to use the `distributed method`_ of device power management.
+In such a method where the device power management is handled in a distributed manner rather than centrally in :code:`_sys_soc_suspend()`, the decision to enter deep sleep can be made based on whether all devices are already turned off.

+This feature can be also used to emulate a hardware feature found in some SOCs that causes the system to automatically enter deep sleep when all devices are idle.
+In such an usage, the busy status can be set by default and cleared as each device becomes idle.
+When :code:`_sys_soc_suspend()` is called, deep sleep can be entered if no device is found to be busy.

+Here are the APIs used to set, clear, and check the busy status of devices.

 Indicate Busy Status API
 ------------------------